ProjectOpenSea/stream-js/docs/README.md

 - item received offer
 - item received bid

-This is a best effort delievery messaging system.
+This is a best effort delivery messaging system.
 Messages that are not received due to connection errors will not be re-sent.
 Messages may be delievered out of order.
 This SDK is offered as a beta experience as we work with developers in the ecosystem to make this a more robust and reliable system.

 # Setup